Jeff Nixon: Professional career

-TV Appearances
+TV appearances

 Nixon appeared on the 1978 College Football All-America Team with Bob Hope.

 Life after football

 During the Buffalo Bills football season, Nixon worked as a sports analyst on WKBW-TV's AM Buffalo from 2002 to 2008.
 He also hosted an internet radio show "The Jeff Nixon Sports Report" that aired from 2008 to 2009 on VoiceAmerica.
 From 2009 to 2011 he wrote and published articles on the blog "Fourth and Goal Unites."
 Jeff was the official blogger for the NFL Alumni Association from 2011 to 2012.
 He has worked for the past 20 years (2000-2019) as the Youth Employment Director for the City of Buffalo.
 Jeff has been tireless in informing players of their rights with medical benefits, pension, and concussion issues on a blog called "NFL RETIRED PLAYERS UNITED".

-Jeff was voted the Buffalo Nightlife Magazine 2006, 2007 and 2008 R&B guitar player of the year.
+Nixon was voted the Buffalo Nightlife Magazine 2006, 2007 and 2008 R&B guitar player of the year.

-Jeff has two children from his first marriage, Jeff Nixon, Jr. and Jena.
+He has two children from his first marriage, Jeff Nixon, Jr. and Jena.
 And is married to the singer Joyce Wilson Nixon.